cvjena/labelmefacade/README.md

 # LabelMeFacade

 Date created: 03-Sep-2010

 Authors: Bjoern Froehlich and Erik Rodner

-This is the LabelMeFacade Image Database Version 1.0, which we created from LabelMe images for semantic segmentation research.
-Since this is a subset of LabelMe images, the images were collected by the authors of http://publications.csail.mit.edu/tmp/MIT-CSAIL-TR-2005-056.pdf .
+This is the LabelMeFacade Image Dataset, which we created from LabelMe images for semantic segmentation research.
+Since this is a subset of LabelMe images, the images were originally collected by the authors of http://publications.csail.mit.edu/tmp/MIT-CSAIL-TR-2005-056.pdf .
 All images should only be used for non-commercial and research experiments.
 Please check with the authors of the LabelMe dataset, in case you are unsure about the respective copyrights and how they apply.

 ## Colors and subsets